Summer Internship Program

 The Summer Internship Program in Biomedical Research offers a unique opportunity for high school, college and graduate, and medical students to develop skills in scientific research.
 In this program, students receive hands-on experience.
 Summer internships generally last from eight to ten weeks, beginning in late May and ending in mid-to-late August.
 Students attend weekly seminars presented by NIA scientists and at the conclusion of the summer program, students present their data developed from their research project at the NIA Summer Student Poster Day.

-The application period for the NIH Summer Internship Program (SIP) for Summer 2019 will open in mid-December 2018 and the application deadline is March 1, 2019.
+The application period for the NIH Summer Internship Program (SIP) for Summer 2021 will open in late 2020.
 A complete description of the program requirements is available on the NIH OITE Training Website.

 For more information about the Summer Internship Program: